Art Pricing Model

-A romantic return to the country in Michigan, yet painted the city in my basement studio.
+A romantic return to the country in Michigan, yet I painted a city in my basement studio.
 Michigan is the place I was born and raised.
 Yet I never accepted all it offers until I left it behind.
 The winters can still drag and the salted roads garage toy cars all winter.
 But the seasons, lakes and people are fantastic.

-Aliso Viejo, California 2006-2010 Aliso represented a coming of full circle for me.
+Aliso represented a coming of full circle for me.
 I used to live over the hill in Laguna Beach where inspiration abounds on its art shore community.
 As I mention below, it was probably where I was most inspired in my early years.
 I used to visit Laguna Beach weekly, took part in the Annual Artist Pumpkin Fundraiser put on by Madison Square Garden Cafe and made it to the judging of The Festival of the Arts.
 A constantly changing fleet of collector cars was photographed at the premier local car shows in Irvine – Cars and Coffee – held every Saturday morning at 7AM.
 My studio in the house had been in the front living room, the garage and the backyard.
 It was a beautiful place to work that was made better by great neighbors, walks to Soka University and nearby parks.

 Long Beach, California 2004-2006

-Mt Baldy, California 2001-2006 Ah, the cabin.
+Mt Baldy, California 2001-2006

-Laguna Beach, California 1996-1998 Laguna Beach was inspirational and still is for me today.
-I lived above the garage in a beautiful studio with 180-degree view of the ocean one block up from PCH.
+Laguna Beach was inspirational and still is for me today.
+I lived above the garage (above that pickup in the driveway before they updated the place) in a studio with 180-degree view of the ocean one block up from PCH.
 I didn’t have a phone and filled time with runs, walks, kayaking, wine and painting.
 I would say I did the most works there before settling into our house in Aliso Viejo 10 years later.

 Moving back to Michigan after living in the pacific northwest was an adjustment.
 The northwest has mountains, rivers and the ocean while Michigan is pretty much flat.
 Beautiful with lakes but flat.
 I found myself taking drives for hours just to take looks off in the distance from a hilltop which gave me a sense of space.

 While the geography might not have been inspirational, the environment was.
 I rented a studio in downtown Royal Oak, an up and coming, artsy and trendy city.
 The building was an old hotel built in 1923 around sixth and main.
-My room was no bigger than 8’x10′ but afforded me a place to work with walks into town to the local coffee houses, bars and restaurants.
+My room was no bigger than 9’x10′ but afforded me a place to work with walks into town to the local coffee houses, bars and restaurants.
 An Oatmeal Stout with Nirvana and Spin Doctors on the boom box filled many a day.

 The two pictures you see here are pretty much was started it all.
 The first painting of castles on the hillside I gave to my sister.
 The drawing, framed in Laguna Beach several years later, still hangs in my house today.

 .
 He did the renovation on this house while living across the street in his home.
 We hung out quite a bit over beers while his wife and kids were away.